 How New Tech and IT will Shape Business Practices

-The tech landscape has gained significant momentum leading to record-breaking news such as Apple hitting one trillion dollars in market value, making it the first publicly traded U.S Company to do so.
-Considering the tech giants Amazon (valued at $889 billion), Microsoft (valued $828 billion), and Facebook (valued at $513 billion), combined they account for 20% of US GDP, and surpass the entirety of Germany’s GDP.
-Such a significant share in the market only serves to emphasize how dramatically the technological landscape has been rapidly evolving.
-Large investments in the technology sector have brought to (artificial) life some thoroughly impressive tech-focused projects.
+Apple hitting one trillion dollars in market value, making it the first publicly traded U.S Company to do so has been record-breaking.
+Combining the valuations of Amazon (valued at $889 billion), Microsoft (valued $828 billion), and Facebook (valued at $513 billion), account for 20% of US GDP, and surpass the Germany’s GDP.
+Such a significant share in the market only emphasizes the evolution of technology.

-Most of the tech world has been eagerly anticipating the development of emerging technologies which bring with them potentially limitless opportunities.
-The integration of this tech into our lives has come slowly, appearing in small and large ways.
-Facial recognition software for hand-held devices became a reality when Apple launched the iPhone X. The broader applications of emerging tech exist in multiple facets of the globe, serving not only organizations but communities, and ultimately society as a whole.
+Most of the tech world are anticipating the development of emerging technologies that will bring limitless opportunities.
+The integration of this tech into our lives has come slowly.
+Facial recognition software for hand-held devices became a reality when Apple launched the iPhone X. Also, the broader applications of emerging tech serve communities and society as a whole.

-Japanese high school students from Fukuyama Technical High School in Hiroshima are working through the summer to recreate the city of Hiroshima before it was destroyed, in virtual reality.
-The teenagers are racing against time, as they use accounts from survivors of the US atom bomb to recall the city in its former state.
-Just earlier this year, Drone Delivery Canada, pioneers in drone delivery technology received certification that will allow them to begin commercial trials recreating trips to deliver food, medical supplies, mail and other packages.
+For example, with virtual reality, high school students from Fukuyama Technical High School in Japan are working to recreate the city of Hiroshima.
+The teens are listening to testimonies from survivors of the US atomic bomb to recall the city in its former state.
+Just earlier this year, Drone Delivery Canada, pioneers in drone delivery technology, received certification that will allow them to begin commercial trials recreating trips to deliver food, medical supplies, and mail.
 DDC is aiming to start commercially operating in 2019, according to CEO Tony Di Benedetto.

 Successful management of emerging technologies is critical to the survival of business organizations today.